Lyr-7D1h/spotify-internet-radio/README.md

 **Control your internet radio**

 You can use ncmcpp (Cheatsheet: https://pkgbuild.com/~jelle/ncmpcpp/) or any other mpd clients.
+An example of a gui mpd client is ymuse (https://github.com/yktoo/ymuse).

 ```bash
 ncmpcpp